postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 (1)The holder of  a firearm permit for group A or of a firearm licence for groups  A, F, G, H, I or J  shall apply for an exception under Section 9 (2) on an official form, the specimen of which shall be set out in the implementing legal regulation.
 The application shall encompass the following:

-a)the name, surname, maiden name, the date and place of birth and the place of residence of a natural person (hereinafter referred to as &#39;personal data&#39;), or the name of business name, legal form, seat and identification number of the legal person (hereinafter referred to as &#39;data identifying a legal entity&#39;);
+a)the name, surname, maiden name, the date and place of birth and the place of residence of a natural person (hereinafter referred to as 'personal data'), or the name of business name, legal form, seat and identification number of the legal person (hereinafter referred to as 'data identifying a legal entity');

-b)the type of the firearm, firearm manufacturer&#39;s trademark, model, calibre and serial number of the firearm, if the applicant is aware of it (hereinafter referred to as &#39;firearm data&#39;);
+b)the type of the firearm, firearm manufacturer's trademark, model, calibre and serial number of the firearm, if the applicant is aware of it (hereinafter referred to as 'firearm data');

-c)the type of prohibited ammunition, ammunition manufacturer&#39;s trademark, the calibre and the amount of ammunition in the case of an application for an exception to acquire and possess or to carry prohibited ammunition;
+c)the type of prohibited ammunition, ammunition manufacturer's trademark, the calibre and the amount of ammunition in the case of an application for an exception to acquire and possess or to carry prohibited ammunition;

 d)the type of prohibited accessory of the firearm and its description or a serial number;